jeff-lent/react-tdd-practice/react-tdd-easy-4/README.md

 # React Component Practice

-In this exercise, you will practice building a small bands list with 1 component:
+In this exercise, you will practice building a small bands list with 2 components:

 - App
 - BandList